 How your dog's fear can hurt your wallet.

 To be even more clear: Fear can lead to biting.
-Biting leads to even more behavior work ($ ching ching $) or worse, you get taken to court for your dogs actions and or your dog goes bye-bye forever.
+Biting leads to even more behavior work (which meas more money) or worse, you get taken to court for your dogs actions and or your dog goes bye-bye forever.